alphagov/forms/research/2024-10-24_Branching_round_1.md

 People mostly know which answer to choose to build a route - not always obvious to them.

-The route descriptions on the Questions page is helpful, but also hard to make sense of.
+The route descriptions on the questions page is helpful, but also hard to make sense of.

 ### Building 2 branches